 During this time, it’s also typical to find mosquitos.
-But, luckily there was an all out and the cold breeze kept them at bay.
+But, luckily there was an all-out and the cold breeze kept them at bay.

 3. It’s a family homestay, so it’s nice and friendly

-The reason why I choose homesteads over hotels in areas like this, is that I get to meet a local family and it has a more personal feel.
+The reason why I choose homesteads over hotels in areas like this is that I get to meet a local family and it has a more personal feel.
 You also get to learn about local customs and meet new people.

-It almost feels like a home away from home and at Delight Homestay the family were really lovely.
+It almost feels like a home away from home and at Delight Homestay the family was really lovely.
 We spoke about the history of the area, our past travels and it was nice to tell them about my day.

 When you travel solo, it can be hard if you go all day without having a conversation.
 So, it’s comforting that you know you can have a chat or reflect with someone.